► How much to charge an electric car

 ► The real-world costs of owning an EV

 ► We use a Renault Zoe as a case-study

 There are several benefits to owning an electric car in 2019; along with environmental brownie points, electric vehicles (EVs) still get government tax grants, and are also exempt from congestion charges in some cities.
 However, one of the most obvious – but often unquantified – benefits of owning an EV is the low running costs.

 We’ll say it now: an electric vehicle will cost potentially far less than a diesel or petrol equivalent given the same use - and you'll maybe never have to visit a petrol station forecourt ever again.
 But how much cheaper are EVs?
 Keep reading to find out.

 Further electric reading

 How to calculate running costs for an electric vehicle (EV)

 Every electric car comes with a different-sized battery.
 The capacity of a battery is usually expressed in kilowatt hours (kWh), a measure of the energy storage available in the cells.
+A big-batteried Tesla has 100kWh for a very long range, whereas the latest Nissan Leaf comes with a 62kWh power pack.
 So to calculate how much it costs to charge your car, simply look at the cost of electricity (either your home supply or at a public charging point) and do the maths.

 Don't worry if you've never done this before.
 In this handy explainer, we'll show you how to crunch the numbers yourself.